section-engineering-education/engineering-education/articles/react-dark-mode-with-context-api-and-hooks/index.md

 - [Recap](#Let's-Recap).

 ### Context API
-According to the [official documentation](https://reactjs.org/docs/context.html), Context provides a way to pass data through the component tree without having to pass props down manually at every level.
+According to the [official documentation](https://reactjs.org/docs/context.html), Context API provides a way to pass data through the component tree without having to pass props down manually at each level.

-In other words, React’s Context API is there to solve a simple problem.
-How to manage state that is required in multiple components (not necessarily a direct child component) without passing it all the way down.
+In other words, React’s Context API is there to solve a simple problem. **How to manage state that is required in multiple components (not necessarily a direct child component) without passing it down.**

-The context API generally consists of three building blocks:
+The context API consists of three building blocks:

 - A Context Object.